How Achtung.app measures AI visibility

 Alerts and thresholds

-Achtung.app runs five detectors every day, each with its own minimum data window and cooldown so your inbox does not fill up with background noise.
+Achtung.app runs six detectors every day, covering the following eight thresholds between them, each with its own minimum data window and cooldown so your inbox does not fill up with background noise.
 Every alert carries a severity: critical, warning, or info.

-- ✓ Provider concentration: more than 60% of all citations come from one provider, which leaves you exposed to that provider's algorithm shifts.
+- Provider concentration: more than 60% of all citations across your tracked queries come from one provider, which leaves you exposed to that provider's algorithm shifts.

-- ✓ Competitor surge: an existing competitor gets cited more than 50% more often than its own 7-day average; or a new competitor shows up on at least three of the last seven days.
+- Competitor surge: an existing competitor gets cited more than 50% more often, based on its own 7-day average; or a new competitor shows up on at least three of the last seven days.

 The daily digest goes out once score calculation completes.
 Users pick per severity and per channel (email or push) what they want to see.